Always wanted to recycle but didn’t know where to start? Well, reading this is step one. Better bookmark this resource…

 What to do with appliances, e-waste and batteries

 Confession: We love our tech.
 If you’re anything like us, you too might have a drawer filled with old broken gizmos and other e-waste – first-gen iPod relics, dusty PS2 console, old rechargeable batteries, frayed cables and burnt-out fluorescent light bulbs.
+Want to contribute to the tech side of recycling in Singapore?
 Drop your broken phones at Singpost x Singtel’s E-Waste Recycling Programme, old Dell products at Dell’s Free Consumer Takeback Services and small household appliances at City Square Mall E-Waste Recycling Programme.

 What about batteries?
 Singapore doesn’t have a facility to recycle alkaline batteries.
 But in 1992, restrictions were imposed batteries exceeded stipulated mercury content.
 So all batteries you’ve bought in Singapore can be discarded with regular household waste to be treated at the waste-to-energy incineration plants.
 As for Lithium-ion batteries, hand them over the StarHub E-Waste Recycling Programme for safe disposal.
 Keep this map by the National Environment Agency handy and check our guide to dealing with e-waste for all the deets.